ora159/GUI_DB_Project/README.md

 # GUI_DB
 Building user interface for clinic appointments in WPF.
-Using SQL language and .Net technology and C#
+Using SQL language, C# and .Net technology